bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 => ["Ray", "Egon", "Peter", "Winston", "Dana"]
 ```

+---

+for: alexa readme slides

+layout: true

 # Arrays

 ## Any Object

+---

+for: alexa readme slides

 Remember our array definition:

 > Arrays are ordered, integer-indexed collections of *any object*.

+--

 That means we can store *any object* in Ruby in an array.

+--

 ```ruby
 nums = [1, 2, 3]